Greek Veggie Burgers and Cream Cheese Dip

 • 200 ml cream cheese

-• 2 tbsp dill, finely chopped
+• 2 tablespoon dill, finely chopped

 • ½ cup cucumber, grated and water squeezed out